-Enables you to create responsive tabs inside your posts, pages or custom post types by adding simple shortcodes inside the post editor.
+Create responsive tabs inside your posts, pages or custom post content by adding simple shortcodes inside the post editor.

 There are two shortcodes which should both be used

 replace tabname with the name of your tab.

 [tabbyending] shortcode after the content of the last tab in a tabgroup.

 [tabby title="First Tab"] Tabby ipsum dolor sit amet, kitty sunbathe dolor, feed me. [tabby title="Second Tab"] Lay down in your way catnip stuck in a tree, sunbathe kittens. [tabby title="Third Tab"] sleep in the sink climb the curtains attack, give me fish. [tabbyending]

 note: To prevent stray paragraph tags being introduced by WordPress's wpautop filter, ensure that you leave a blank line above and below each tabby shortcode and the tabbyending.